anton-liauchuk/educational-platform/README.md

 # Educational platform

 Modular Monolith Java application with DDD.
-In the plans, this application should be easily rewritten as microservices.
+In the plans, this application will be moved to microservices architecture.
 - [1.
 The goals of this application](#1-the-goals-of-this-application)
 - [2.
 Plan](#2-plan)
 - [3.
 Architecture](#3-architecture)